DAY 1 - MOSCOW

 Heading 65 meters underground, you will be able to explore what was once a Stalinist-era bunker and a top secret symbol of Soviet Power.
 Cleverly hidden beneath an ordinary apartment building, on a busy street the heart of Moscow, 18 floors below ground level, this mighty 75,000-square-foot facility was constructed in secret in the 1950s, to protect a select few against a US nuclear attack.
 Join us on an interactive tour of this bunker turned museum.
-Later this evening, we will head to the train station for our overnight journey to Pskov.
+The rest of the day is free to explore.

 Overnight: Sleeper Train | Breakfast

 DAY 4 - ST PETERSBURG CITY TOUR

 MOSCOW-St petersburg.
 This morning, we will embark on a city tour of St Petersburg.
 Travelling by mini bus we will drive along Nevsky Prospekt, past the museum and university district and Admiralty End, with stops to view the exterior of magnificent St Isaac’s Cathedral and The Bronze Horse.
 Later, we will enjoy a guided visit to the Church On Spilled Blood, Peter and Paul Fortress and the beautiful SS Peter and Paul Cathedral, which houses the tombs of the Romanov monarchs.